gkech/JADE/PDilemma/src/GameOntology/readme.md

 1. `HostBehaviour.java` which contains the behaviour implementation for HostAgent
 2. `PlayBehaviour.java`  which contains the behaviour implementation for Prisoner Dilemma Players

-For each of these classes, we had to declare codec and ontology, in order to "speak" the same language and "know" the same ontology for message parsing purposes.
+For each of these classes, we had to declare codec and ontology, in order to "speak" the same language and "know" the same ontology.
+According to the JADE ontology manuals, τhe substance using ontologies is to avoid parsing string msgs.
 ```java
     /**
      * Example Code